rishi-raj-jain/suplovers-astro/src/content/tours/en/playa-blanca.md

 section_2:
   title: Playa Blanca Coveñas
   description: >
-    Experience the natural beauty of Coveñas with our Playa Blanca Coveñas Route tour.
-This scenic 11-kilometer downwind along the coast of the Gulf of Morrosquillo takes you from Playa Blanca to Coveñas.
-Along the way, you'll encounter areas with shallows where you can snorkel and observe fish and crustaceans.
-There are also stops at pristine beaches for relaxation.
+    Experience the natural beauty with our tour Playa Blanca Coveñas Route.
+This 11-kilometer descent along the coast of the Gulf of Morrosquillo takes you from Playa Blanca to Coveñas.
+Along the way, you will find areas with shallows where you can snorkel and observe fish and crustaceans.
+There are also stops at pristine beaches to rest and have fun.
   cost: 200,000 pesos

   highlights: